 When it comes to chamber music, Thibaut Garcia has played with Edgar Moreau, Raphaël Sévère, Jean-Frédéric Neuburger, Antoine Mornière, Boris Grelier, Anaïs Constans, La Marca brothers, Kathryn Rudge…

-In 2016, he signed exclusively with Warner Classics/Erato for his recording projects, with a first release Leyendas.
+In 2016, he signed exclusively with Warner Classics/Erato for his recording projects, with the first release Leyendas.
 His second album, Bach Inspirations, was released in the fall of 2018.